garaujodev/garaujodev.github.io/_posts/en/2025-10-28-code-review-best-practices-when-and-when-not-to-use-request-changes.md

 It helps you structure feedback with prefixes like:

-- nit: for small suggestions
+- nitpick: for small suggestions
 - question: for clarifications
 - suggestion: for improvements